U.S. President Barack Obama has called the widow of Nelson Mandela to express his condolences.

-At the White House, a solemn President Barack Obama called Mr. Mandela an influential, courageous, and profoundly good human being.
+Earlier at the White House, a solemn President Obama called Mr. Mandela an influential, courageous, and profoundly good human being.

 "I am one of the countless millions who drew inspiration from Nelson Mandela's life.
 My very first political action, the first thing I ever did that involved an issue, or a policy, or politics, was a protest against apartheid.
 I would study his words and his writings.
 The day he was released from prison gave me a sense of what human beings can do when they're guided by their hopes and not by their fears."